-Molly (Enman) Peters, a former All-America and three-sport standout at Middlebury College, returns for her seventh season as the head coach of the Saint Michael's College women's cross country program in 2012.
-She also enters her first campaign as the school's Nordic skiing head coach.
+Molly (Enman) Peters, a former All-America and three-sport standout at Middlebury College, returns for her 11th season as the head coach of the Saint Michael's College women's cross country program in 2016.
+She also enters her fifth campaign as the school's Nordic skiing head coach.

-In 2011, the Purple Knights grabbed a third-place finish at the Northeast-10 Conference Championship after league coaches predicted a 13th-place showing for the team.
-The team's third-place showing at the league meet tied the school record, and was the program's best since 1993.
+In 2011, the Purple Knights grabbed a third-place finish at the NE-10 Championship after league coaches predicted a 13th-place showing for the team.
+The team's third-place showing at the league meet tied the school record at that point, and was the program's best since 1993.
 Peters was later named Purple Knight Coach of the Year.